jdub/openwrt/README.md

 Packages for node.js and io.js

-### master

-The `master` branch should be relatively up-to-date with upstream.

 ## See Also

 ### systemd

-I'm working on (systemd support)[https://github.com/jdub/openwrt-systemd] in a separate repo so you can use it as a package source.
+I'm working on [systemd support](https://github.com/jdub/openwrt-systemd) in a separate repo so you can use it as a package source.

 ### packages

-I have also (contributed some packages)[https://github.com/jdub/openwrt-packages] to the OpenWrt package repository.
+I have also [contributed some packages](https://github.com/jdub/openwrt-packages) to the OpenWrt package repository.